Constance Babington Smith: War service

-The work concentrated on ships but Babington Smith's expertise with aeroplanes led to her being asked in early 1941 to set up an aircraft recognition section.
+Babington Smith had created her own reference report of Italian aircraft which had impressed her Squadron Leader.
+The photographic interpretation work concentrated on ships but her expertise with aeroplanes led to her being asked in early 1941 to set up an aircraft recognition section.
 It was unusual for a WAAF officer to head her own section without an RAF officer alongside.
 A colleague there, Ursula Powys-Lybbe, later wrote that "Babs had sufficient strength of character, an extraordinary singleness of purpose together with total dedication to the task, mixed in with a modicum of determination necessary to be able to assume sole command of the new section" The unit moved from London in after multiple bombings and she served with the Central Interpretation Unit (CIU) at RAF Medmenham, Buckinghamshire, reaching the rank of Flight Officer.
 Serving alongside was her brother, Bernard Babington Smith (1905-1993), who was also a photo interpreter (PI) at Medmenham and head of the Night Photograph Section.

-In 1942 she made an uncredited appearance in the Air Ministry feature film Target for Tonight, along with her fellow Medmenham colleague, Sqn Ldr Peter Riddell.
+In 1942 she made an uncredited appearance in the Air Ministry feature film Target for Tonight, along with her fellow Medmenham colleague, Sqn Ldr Peter Riddell, and was Mentioned in Dispatches for her work.

-Working on the interpretation of aerial reconnaissance photographs, Constance was credited with the discovery of the V1 at Peenemünde, Germany.
+Working on the interpretation of aerial reconnaissance photographs, Constance was credited with the discovery of the V1 at Peenemünde, Germany, making the initial identification in the summer of 1943 with full confirmation in December 1943.
+She challenged the preconceptions and initial dismissal of her interpretation of 'ski sites' by the Industry section at Medmenham and worked to prove that they were in fact launch ramps for the V1.
+96 ramps were identified and subsequently destroyed by the Allies.

+By 1944 the aircraft recognition section had eleven staff.

-In 1942, Babington Smith was Mentioned in Dispatches for her work and in 1945 she was awarded the MBE.
+In 1945 she was awarded the MBE.
 Her brother, Bernard, was also honoured for his work at the CIU, receiving the OBE.

-By 1944 the aircraft recognition section had eleven staff.

 She was portrayed in the 1965 film Operation Crossbow by Sylvia Syms.

 After VE-Day Constance was attached to USAAF Intelligence in Washington, D.C. to continue her work on photographic interpretation, this time for the Pacific theatre.

 In 1946, the United States awarded her the Legion of Merit.

 Later life

 From 1946 to 1950 she was a researcher for Life Magazine.
-She later moved to Cambridge, Britain, where she converted to Greek Orthodoxy and become a writer and biographer.
+She later moved to Cambridge, where she converted to Greek Orthodoxy and become a writer and biographer.

 Her war memoir Evidence in Camera was in 1957 the first comprehensive narrative of British photographic reconnaissance in the Second World War.
 Because it was published before the revelation of wartime code-breaking, this book may also have contained a measure of Cold War disinformation.

-Her cousin was the writer Rose Macaulay, Babington Smith writing a biography of her published in 1972.
+Her cousin was the writer Rose Macaulay, of whom Babington Smith wrote a biography which was published in 1972.

 She appeared in several episodes of the 1977 BBC TV series The Secret War, where she discussed her wartime work as a photo interpreter as it related to the subject of the episode.

 Babington Smith was a founder and director of the Mosquito Memorial Appeal Fund, now the de Havilland Museum Trust.